 Another cause of bumps on your behind is a common condition called keratosis pilaris (KP for short!).
 KP results in dry, rough patches and tiny red bumps.
 It often feels like sandpaper!
 These bumps are typically seen on the upper arms and cheeks, but they can also occur on the buttocks.² KP cannot be cured, but it often improves over time, and you may be able to help control it.
 More on this in just a sec!

-Okay okay…now on to the good stuff.
+Now on to the good stuff.
 How can we treat and help prevent those bothersome bumps?
-Well, it may help to simply treat butt bumps as regular body acne.
-Check out this blog post for some of our favorite treatment options!
+It may help to simply treat butt bumps as regular body acne.
 Many of the topical treatments for body acne contain anti-bacterial and acne-fungal ingredients, so they should help combat microbes who’ve made your derriere their home.
 You might also consider using Hibiclens soap (an antibacterial soap commonly used in healthcare settings) to help wash away those backside bumps.